fabi1cazenave/kalahari.vim/README.md

 This is a modified 'desert' theme with 256/88-color support.
 Two main principles have been taken from the 'wombat' theme:

 * reduced the contrast (gray shades) on some secondary groups:
   Comment, LineNr, VertSplit, StatusLine, TabLine
   => better code readability: the important parts stand out
-* no more ugly yellow for Statement and Folded Statement becomes blue, Folded becomes golden
+* no more ugly yellow for Statement and Folded:
+  Statement becomes blue, Folded becomes golden
   => should look nicer with most filetypes (especially html)

 The 256/88-color conversion has been made with the 'desert256' theme.
-I didn't keep the color conversion functions because:

-* they require too much CPU, a hardcoded conversion is faster
-* some fine tuning is necessary, especially in 88-color mode
+I didn't keep the color conversion functions because they require too much CPU (a hardcoded conversion is faster) and some fine tuning is necessary, especially in 88-color mode.

 These color modes have been tested in the following terminal emulators: